2015 Portuguese legislative election: 2011–2014 Portugal bailout management

-After the PSD/CDS–PP government was sworn in, a series of austerity policies, following the bailout deal, were inacted and created several backlash and protests.
+After the PSD/CDS–PP government was sworn in, a series of austerity policies, following the bailout deal, were enacted and created several backlash and protests.
 In September 2012, further austerity policies led to one of the biggest demonstrations against a government in Portuguese democracy, with more than 1 million people going out to the streets across the country.
 Because of this massive protest, the coalition government was deeply shaken and was forced to drop several policies.

 In the summer of 2013, another crisis in the coalition government emerged.
 The Finance Minister Vítor Gaspar resigned in late June 2013, and Prime Minister Pedro Passos Coelho choose the Treasury Secretary, Maria Luís Albuquerque, to be the next Finance minister.
 However, CDS – People's Party (CDS-PP) leader, Paulo Portas, criticized the choice of the new minister and announced his "irrevocable" resignation from the government.
 Prime Minister Passos Coelho didn't accepted Portas's resignation and refused also to leave his office, opting, instead, to negotiate a new government organization with Portas.
-A deal was reached a few days later, in which Portas would become Deputy Prime Minister and with more powers on economic affairs.
+A deal was reached a few days later, in which Portas would become deputy prime minister and with more powers on economic affairs.
 But, President Aníbal Cavaco Silva refused to accept the deal and forced negotiations between PSD and PS, in which a deal between parties to maintain economic stability and snap elections in 2014 were on the table.
-Despite the Presidential preassures, talks between PSD and PS fell apart and Cavaco Silva was forced to accept the PSD/CDS–PP original deal.
+Despite the Presidential pressures, talks between PSD and PS fell apart and Cavaco Silva was forced to accept the PSD/CDS–PP original deal.

-The Social Democrats (PSD) suffered a considerable setback in the 2013 local elections by gathering just 31% of the votes and 106 mayors, a drop of 33 cities, while the Socialists (PS) obtained their best result till that date, 150 mayors, a gain of 18, and won almost 37% of the votes.
+The Social Democrats (PSD) suffered a considerable setback in the 2013 local elections by gathering just 31 percent of the votes and 106 mayors, a drop of 33 cities, while the Socialists (PS) obtained their best result till that date, 150 mayors, a gain of 18, and won almost 37 percent of the votes.
 In May 2014, Portugal was successful in exiting the economic bailout that was negotiated in 2011.

-Leadership changes
+Leadership changes and challenges

 Socialist Party

 After José Sócrates resignation from the party's leadership, due to the poor result of the Socialists in the 2011 elections, a snap leadership election was called to elect a new leader for 22 and 23 July 2011.
 There were two candidates on the ballot: António José Seguro and Francisco Assis.
 Seguro was elected by a landslide and the results were the following: